-Sensory bins are such great teaching tools and for this one I wanted it not just to look like a spring garden but to feel like one too.
-So we stuck with earthy natural colors, all natural contents ( minus the tongs and pots) and talked about how we can ( and will) plant some of the beans from the bin and track it’s growth.
-The big lima beans we used are big enough to be a chocking hazard for little ones so remember to only use contents that fit your children’s specific level of development.
+Sensory bins are such great teaching tools.
+For this one, I wanted it not just to look like a spring garden but also to feel like one, too.
+So we stuck with earthy natural colors, all natural contents (minus the tongs and pots), and talked about how we can (and will) plant some of the beans from the bin and track its growth.
+The big lima beans we used are big enough to be a choking hazard for little ones.
+Remember to only use contents that fit your children’s specific level of development.

 - Gather your materials.
 You will need some dried split peas, large dried Lima beans, dried orange lentils, dried white beans, mini bow tie pasta, and some small flower pots.
 You will also need a tub – this one was a dollar at Walmart.

 - Start by pouring the dried beans and lentils into the tub.